-See Staff Report at 4-6 - 4-29.
+^{21/} See Staff Report at 4-6 - 4-29.

-The NYSE currently has two mechanisms to reallocate stocks: (1) disciplinary procedures for violations of the specialist's obligation to maintain fair and orderly markets; and (2) reallocation procedures under NYSE Rule 103A based upon quarterly evaluations of the specialist's performance by floor brokers.
-The NYSE should not be reluctant to use the disciplinary process22 to sanction a specialist in appropriate circumstances for failure to maintain fair and orderly markets.
+The NYSE should not be reluctant to use the disciplinary process 22/ to sanction a specialist in appropriate circumstances for failure to maintain fair and orderly markets.
 The Commission believes, however, that a vigorous evaluation program under NYSE Rule 103A is critical to improving NYSE specialist performance.
-The NYSE needs to continue its efforts to improve its evaluation standards and process by adopting relative performance measures.23 In evaluating specialist performance the NYSE also should take into account the impact of the futures markets on stock market volatility, particularly at the opening.24
+The NYSE needs to continue its efforts to improve its evaluation standards and process by adopting relative performance measures.
+23/ In evaluating specialist performance the NYSE also should take into account the impact of the futures markets on stock market volatility, particularly at the opening.
+24/

 The NYSE has proposed to add specific objective standards to measure specialist performance in a variety of areas.
 This will supplement their current specialist evaluation system which bases performance on specialist evaluation questionnaires ("SPEQ") filled out quarterly by floor brokers.
-While the NYSE continues to believe relative standard of performance raise difficult issues, it has agreed to review the feasibility and desirability of developing relative measures of performance.
+While the NYSE continues to believe relative standards of performance raise difficult